 At a base level, WiFi is a way of getting broadband internet to a device using wireless transmitters and radio signals.
 Once a transmitter receives data from the internet, it converts the data into a radio signal that can be received and read by WiFi enabled devices.
 Information is then exchanged between the transmitter and the device.

-WiFi was first released for consumers in 1997, when a committee called 802.11 was created.
+WiFi was invented and first released for consumers in 1997, when a committee called 802.11 was created.
 This lead to the creation of IEEE802.11, which refers to a set of standards that define communication for wireless local area networks (WLANs).
 Following this, a basic specification for WiFi was established, allowing two megabytes per second of data transfer wirelessly between devices.
 This sparked a development in prototype equipment (routers) to comply with IEEE802.11, and in 1999, WiFi was introduced for home use.

 WiFi uses electromagnetic waves to communicate data that run at two main frequencies: 2.4Ghz (802.11b) and 5Ghz (802.11a).
 For many years, 2.4Ghz was a popular choice for WiFi users, as it worked with most mainstream devices and was less expensive than 11a.